jwats164/Team3Project/Technical Design/Implementation Language and Framework.md

 - **Integration Capabilities:** Swing supports easy integration with backend systems and databases, facilitating the seamless management of product listings, orders, and customer data for a miniature car e-commerce platform.

- - **Customization and Theming:** The flexibility of Swing allows your team to create a customized and detailed user interface which provides a unique look and feel for our e-commerce application.
+ - **Customization and Theming:** The flexibility of Swing allows your team to create a customized and detailed user interface that provides a unique look and feel for our e-commerce application.
 This is essential for creating a visually appealing shopping experience.

 By utilizing Java Swing's capabilities, our group aims to deliver a reliable, cross-platform, and visually engaging desktop application tailored to the specific requirements of selling miniature cars in the e-commerce domain.